- Course Number:

 Outcome Assessment Strategies

-* Develop conceptual ideas through the practice of creative research and preparatory studies (e.g. sketchbooks, journals, maquettes, models, writing assignments, presentations, technical practice tests, etc.).
+* Make creative, appropriately crafted, challenging sculptural solutions to given provocations using metal working techniques at the intermediate level.* Demonstrate technical welding and metal forming procedures properly.* Comprehend and apply analysis of sculptural ideas, techniques, terminology, and issues through participation in formal critiques and discussions using intermediate level vocabulary.* Develop conceptual ideas through the practice of creative research and preparatory studies (e.g. sketchbooks, journals, maquettes, models, writing assignments, presentations, technical practice tests, etc.).

 Course Content (Themes, Concepts, Issues and Skills)